bootstrap-vue/bootstrap-vue/src/components/form-radio/README.md

 <!-- form-radio-buttons.vue -->
 ```

+**Note:** `<bform-radio-group>` uses the HTML attribute `data-toggle="buttons"` to
+apply the button styling to the radios.
+This can cause a potential conflict if you
+are including Bootstrap V4's jQuery code in your project for other purposes.
+To get around this, you will need to exclude the Bootstrap V4 jQuery buttons plugin, and
+include only the other Bootstrap V4 jQuery plugins you reqwuire.

 ## Non custom style radio inputs (plain)
 You can have `b-form-radio` render a browser native radio input by setting the `plain` prop.